kaishumason/Niche-DE-Tutorial/PerformingNicheDE/README.md

 # Running Niche-DE
-Once you have set up your niche_DE object, you can run niche-DE using the function 'niche_DE'.
+Once you have set up your niche-DE object, you can run niche-DE using the function 'niche_DE'.
 This function takes 5 arguments

 <details>
   <summary>Arguments</summary>